RAISE-NTU/OHMS-NetSim/README.md

 * `/worlds`: Contains the Gazebo `.sdf` world files.
 * `/models`: Contains the Gazebo `.sdf` model files for the robots and other objects in the world.
 * `/src`: Contains the C++ source code for the `CommsEmulatorHelper` Gazebo plugin.
-* `/docs`: Contains detailed project documentation, including the project roadmap.
+* `/docs`: Contains detailed project documentation.

 To create a new scenario, you can create a new YAML file in the `/config` directory and a corresponding launch file in the `/launch` directory.